Have you ever had the experience where it seems like the world is conspiring to get you to read a certain book? Well, it recently happened to me.

 Most definitely, reading this book is a wonderful escape from the angry rhetoric we are exposed to on a daily basis.
 Kindness and caring still exist; people still care about each other.
 Even though this takes place 50+ years ago, you can believe it is still true after being reminded by reading this book.
 Just writing about it makes me want to go home and read it again!

-84, Charing Cross Road came out in 1986 (in the U.K.) and it stars Anne Bancroft and Anthony Hopkins (how could it not be delightful?).
+84, Charing Cross Road opens a new windowcame out in 1986 (in the U.K.) and it stars Anne Bancroft and Anthony Hopkins (how could it not be delightful?).
 I enjoyed it every bit as much the second time as the first.
 I highly recommend it, and I don’t think it matters whether you read the book first or see the movie first.
 They are both terrific.
 I suggest that you check out the pair of them and have yourself a lovely weekend escape.After I read the book, I decided I needed to see the movie again to know if it was as wonderful as I remembered.
 The movie version of

 -Jill Mickel is an Information Services Assistant at Lawrence Public Library.